 Field-hunting tip

-Look in alkali basalts country — that is the host setting where yagiite typically forms.
+Look in alkali basalts country, the host setting where yagiite typically forms.
 If you start seeing nepheline, augite, apatite in float, you are in the right ground.
 Field specimens usually show a hexagonal prismatic crystals habit, so train your eye for that shape before scanning the outcrop.